jarellymartin/hw-stat133-jarellymartin/workout1/README.md

 ##### File Structure

--code: Includes scripts of shot charts for each player and data tables for each player
+- code: Includes scripts of shot charts for each player and data tables for each player
--data: Includes csv files for each player's shot data
+- data: Includes csv files for each player's shot data
--images: Includes PDF, PNG, and JPG files of shot chart for each player
+- images: Includes PDF, PNG, and JPG files of shot chart for each player
--output: Included summarys of each player's shot data
+- output: Included summarys of each player's shot data
--report: Detailed report and analysis of shot charts and effective shooting percentage for GSW
+- report: Detailed report and analysis of shot charts and effective shooting percentage for GSW

 #### Author